 The term "SDK" (stands for "Software Development Kit") is not, strictly speaking, related to APIs: this is a generic term for a software toolkit.
 As with "REST," however, it got some popular reading as a client framework to work with some underlying API.
 This might be, for example, a wrapper to a client-server API or a UI to some OS API.
-The major difference from the APIs we discussed in the previous paragraph is that an "SDK" is implemented for a specific programming language and platform to work with some underlying low-level API.
+The major difference from the APIs we discussed in the previous paragraph is that an "SDK" is implemented for a specific programming language and platform, and its purpose is translating the abstract language-agnostic set methods (comprising a client-server or an OS API) into concrete structures specific for the programming language and the platform.